Fees and Charges (2026)

 Article 10

-1. The Assembly will have a table composed of three members: a president, a vice-president and a secretary.
+1. The Assembly shall have a board consisting of three members: a president, a vice-president, and a secretary.

-2. The vice president will ensure the president’s replacement in his absence.
+2. The vice-president shall ensure the replacement of the president in their absence.

-3. The secretary will write the minutes of the meetings.
+3. The secretary shall draft the minutes of the meetings.

 Article 11